Aviv Bushinsky: Journalism

 In 1991, during the Gulf War, he began reporting on Jerusalem affairs at Kol Israel and was reporting from the field as well.
 With Moshe Nussbaum's transfer to channel 2, Bushinsky was appointed as the stations reporter on police affairs.
 He served in this position for seven years.

-In 1997 Ayala Hasson, Channel 1 TV reporter exposed the "Bar-On Hevron" case,in which there was a suspicion of a conspiracy involving Benjamin Netanyahu and the Shas ultra-Orthodox political party for the appointment of Roni Bar-On as the office's legal adviser in the attempt to lessen the plea bargain in Arie Deri'si trial.
+In 1997 Ayala Hasson, Channel 1 TV reporter exposed the "Bar-On Hevron" case, in which there was a suspicion of a conspiracy involving Benjamin Netanyahu and the Shas ultra-Orthodox political party for the appointment of Roni Bar-On as the office's legal adviser in the attempt to lessen the plea bargain in Arie Deri's trial.
 In his reports on the radio, Bushinsky tended to minimize the value of the story, and at a certain point he reported that there would be no indictments filed in the case (none were filed).
 This angered the CEO of the broadcasting agency, Motti Kirshenbaum (Bushinsky and Hasson's supervisor) stated "Bushinsky's reports are not a something that the radio can be proud of."
 Bushinsky told his critics that he reported only the truth, and that sometimes, it can hurt."

 Bushinsky left Kol Israel after receiving an offer to work as a diplomatic affairs reporter at Galei Tzahal, replacing Udi Segal who moved to Channel 2.